react-designer/react-designer/README.md

       height={500}
       width={500} />

+### Action strategies

+The actions of `rotate`, `scale`, `drag` are pure functions.
+You can change this behaviours by passing your strategy.
+The action functions calling with the following object bundle.

+    {
+      object, // the current object
+      mouse, // mouse coordinates bundle. it have x and y attribtues startPoint, // starting points of mouse and object bundles. objectIndex, // the index of the object in the documen, objectRefs, // DOM references of objects in the document }

+Here are default action strategies:

+#### Dragger
+Moves the object to mouse bundle by the center of object.

+    // dragger.js
+    export default ({object, startPoint, mouse}) => {
+      return {
+        ...object,
+        x: mouse.x - (startPoint.clientX - startPoint.objectX),
+        y: mouse.y - (startPoint.clientY - startPoint.objectY)
+      };
+    };

+#### Scaler
+Scales the object by the difference with startPoint and current mouse bundle.
+If the difference lower than zero, changes the position of object.

+    // scale.js
+    export default ({object, startPoint, mouse}) => {
+      let {objectX, objectY, clientX, clientY} = startPoint;
+      let width = startPoint.width + mouse.x - clientX;
+      let height = startPoint.height + mouse.y - clientY;

+      return {
+        ...object,
+        x: width > 0 ? objectX: objectX + width,
+        y: height > 0 ? objectY: objectY + height,
+        width: Math.abs(width),
+        height: Math.abs(height)
+      };
+    };

+#### Rotator
+Changes the rotation as degree of object.
+This action may needs some improvement, I'm calculating with a base value (45 degree) because of the rotator anchor is on the upper right corner of object.

+    // rotate.js
+    export default ({object, startPoint, mouse}) => {
+      let angle = Math.atan2(
+        startPoint.objectX + (object.width || 0) / 2 - mouse.x,
+        startPoint.objectY + (object.height || 0) / 2 - mouse.y
+      );

+      let asDegree = angle * 180 / Math.PI;
+      let rotation = (asDegree + 45) * -1;

+      return {
+        ...object,
+        rotate: rotation
+      };
+    };

 ### To-do

-I built this project to create user designed areas in my side project.
-So, this was a just hobby project, there may be things missing for a svg editor.
+I built this project to create user-designed areas in my side project.
+So, this was just a hobby project, there may be things missing for a svg editor.
 I'm open to pull requests and feedback, and I need help to maintain.

 Here is a todo list that in my mind.
 You could extend this list.